NQCD/NQCDynamics.jl/docs/src/index.md

 ### Objectives

 - Achieve high performance along with good readability, extensibility, maintainability
-- Provide for both model and high-dimensional systems
+- Provide for both simple models and high-dimensional systems
 - Highlight the advantages of Julia in the field of nonadiabatic dynamics
 - Encourage code sharing and reuse within the nonadiabatic dynamics community